ashraf-kabir/text-analyzer/README.md

    - NestJS Throttler (Rate Limiting) -> please check app module ts and it has overriden once at text-analyzer controller
    - concurrently (npm package) -> to run frontend and backend concurrently
    - SSO using auth0
+   - Too Many Requests (429) -> custom exception page at frontend
+   - 404 page -> frontend when no route found
 2. ### Clone the repository
    ```bash
    git clone https://github.com/ashraf-kabir/text-analyzer.git